3 TYPES OF JAMAICAN SOUP AND MANNISH WATER

 Soak red peas overnight for easier cooking of red peas soup.

 Chop fresh beef into small sizes and then season with half of the seasonings.
-Reserve other half for later
+Reserve the other half for later

 Heat a tablespoon of vegetable oil in a saucepan and braise beef on all sides until medium brown.